DarkSideMoon/homework-dotnet-tasks/README.md

  - App metrics in json -> http://localhost:5000/metrics
  - App metrics in text -> http://localhost:5000/metrics-text
  - App metrics current environment -> http://localhost:5000/env

+## Up and runnnig TIG stack
+I am using this TIG stack (Telegraf, InfluxDb, Grafana) from https://github.com/nicolargo/docker-influxdb-grafana Also, I make some changes.
+All stuff you can find in folder `environment`